Don Phillips Scholarship

 - Students from all Canadian post-secondary institutions are eligible.

 - The recipient will be chosen based on artistic merit.

 - The recipient’s main activity will be in print media.

 - The recipient must have sufficient technical ability to be able to work independently in a cooperative facility.

 The scholarship recipient will receive the following:

-- Rent-free access to the Studio for a period of one year starting the September following your application submission.
-There must be a minimum stay of eight months.
+- Rent free access to Open Studio’s facilities for a period of one year starting the September following the application submission.
+There will be a minimum stay of eight months.

-- Assistance for professional development workshops of $500.
+- Assistance for professional workshops up to a maximum of $500.

-- Tuition-free access to workshops and one eight-week class offered by Open Studio.
-(Subject to the courses having met minimum enrollment and having not exceeded the maximum).
+- Tuition free access to workshops and one eight-week class offered by Open Studio (subject to courses having met minimum enrolment and having not exceeded the maximum).

 - Exhibition in the George Gilmour Gallery with an exhibition fee: $300.